Oberon00/lsfml/README.md

 #### Unix-like ####

-Navigate to the LSFML root directory in your shell, then execute the following commands.
+Navigate to the LSFML root directory in your shell, then execute the following
+commands:

     mkdir build # Name basically arbitrary, but build is already in .gitignore cd build    #
     cmake .. # You may need to add the module path modifications here. make
     sudo make install # Optional.

 #### Visual Studio ####

-Use the Visual Studio command prompt as your shell and do as in Unix, with the following modifications: You may need to add `-G "Visual Studio 11"` (or 12 for VS 2013) to the cmake command line.
+Use the Visual Studio command prompt as your shell and do as in Unix, with the following modifications: You may need to add `-G "Visual Studio 12"` to the cmake command line.
 Then use `msbuild ALL_BUILD.vcxproj` instead of `make` and `msbuild INSTALL.vcxproj` instead of `sudo make install` if you want to install the Jade Engine.
 As in Unix, you will need administrative rights for installing, but because Windows has no `sudo` equivalent, you may need to e.g.  launch a new VS command prompt as administrator.

 > LSFML -- Copyright © Christian Neumüller 2015